 Managing for dry years and drought

-The North Australian dry tropics has a highly variable climate.
 The higher the rainfall variability for your area the more flexible you need to be with adjusting cattle numbers to manage for seasonal variability.

 Following are some short-term management options which provide financial rewards as well as prevent animal welfare problems during extended dry conditions.

 - A highly variable climate means you need to maintain maximum flexibility in adjusting herd size to match feed supply with feed demand.

 - The higher your rainfall variability the lower your breeder numbers should be in relation to your total cattle numbers.
 In highly variable rainfall regions many producers have transitioned entirely from a breeding enterprise to a more flexible and profitable steer turnover operation.

 - The higher the rainfall variability the higher the requirement for annual wet season spelling.
 For example, in the Mount Surprise area it is recommended to spell 20% of your country per year.
 In the Boulia region, this figure is 40%.

 - Establish trigger points to reduce cattle numbers based on your rainfall records.
 For example, in the Northern Gulf a common trigger point is the end of February.
 If the wet is poor, adjust numbers.
 Sell, agist or send cattle to a feedlot.
 At Easter, if the season is still poor, adjust numbers again for a serious reduction in cattle numbers.
 At this time, the cattle will still in saleable condition.